CPD Opportunities

 Statutory Training

-The EYFS Statutory Framework identifies areas that providers MUST ensure concerning training.
+The EYFS Statutory Framework for Childminders and the EYFS Statutory Framework for Groups and School Based Providers identifies areas that providers MUST ensure concerning training.
 Much of this can be managed directly in the setting; some will require access to a training provider.
+Providers and Childminders should refer to the relevant EYFS for full details of requirements.

 Birmingham providers can access training from any provider they choose.